Reinhold Tüxen: In the German Reich from 1933 to 1945

 In 1933 he was commissioned by Governor Ludwig Geßner (1886–1958) to map the vegetation of the entire province of Hannover.
 Looking back, Tüxen said that this task marked the breakthrough in German plant sociology as a discipline.
 He was able to correlate scientific objectives with practical requirements by inferring from his results the optimal economic use of an area (e.g. grassland management).
 Alwin Seifert, who, as a realm landscape attorney, was supposed to connect the planned motorways with the German landscape, needed a botanist.
 This first had to map the existing vegetation of the planned routes.
-Then Tüxen should take into account in his proposals which plants should beconsidered indigenous in the sense of the blood and soil ideology, and which corresponded best to the existing climatic and soil conditions.
+Then Tüxen should take into account in his proposals which plants should be considered indigenous in the sense of the blood and soil ideology, and which corresponded best to the existing climatic and soil conditions.
 The aim was to keep the maintenance effort for the planted vegetation as low as possible due to the resilience based on the selection.
 The selection was based on ideological and scientific criteria.
 Organizationally, this resulted in an alliance with National Socialist road construction.

 It gave Tüxen access to the elites of the Third Reich and was decisive for his personal advancement, as well as for that of the subject of plant sociology in Germany.
 Fritz Todt, the inspector general for German roads who was responsible for motorway construction under Adolf Hitler, relied on Tüxen.
 When Todt was ordered to accelerate the construction of the western wall in 1938, Tüxen also used his methods and suggestions for planting and thus camouflaging the bunkers.